-As a journalist, I’ve been a fierce advocate for families struggling for access to mental health care and equality in education for students with special needs.
-I’ve investigated reasons why our workforce must adapt for the careers of the future.
-I’ve documented the dramatic rise of child abuse and opioid addiction.
-And I’ve held government leaders accountable while showing how our first responders are left without vital resources.
+As a journalist, Del.
+Chris Hurst has been a fierce advocate for families struggling for access to mental health care and equality in education for students with special needs.
+He has investigated the reasons why Virginia’s workforce must adapt for the careers of the future, documented the dramatic rise of child abuse and opioid addiction, and held government leaders accountable while showing how first responders are left without vital resources.

-I decided to leave journalism and run for office after recovering from profound tragedy.
-In 2015, I was just beginning a new life with my late girlfriend, Alison Parker.
-Alison and Adam Ward’s murder on television shocked the country and set me on a different path.
-My career in news was fulfilling but instead of asking questions, I became focused on finding solutions.
-Your continued prayers and support now give me the strength to move forward and be a courageous fighter for all Virginians.
+His career in news was fulfilling, but instead of asking questions, he became focused on finding solutions.
+The district’s continued prayers and support gave Chris the strength to move forward and be a courageous fighter for all Virginians.

 Read more on Chris’s website.